SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/add-inpost-shipping-account.md

       </td>

       <td>
-        Enter the token provided by InPost.
+        Enter the bearer token provided by InPost.

         *`Note`: There is no authorisation/authentication API call needed to retrieve the bearer token.*
       </td>